Back to all reviews

 Zoom’s toolbar

 I found Zoom's toolbar a bit complex and busy for my taste.
-It was a bit challenging to navigate at first, and it can easily feel clunky for anyone seeing this UI for the first time.
+It was challenging to navigate at first, and it can easily feel clunky for anyone seeing this UI for the first time.

 Honestly, simply listing all of them makes my head spin even now.
 Shuffling through them made me wonder if having such a huge selection of features could make work more complicated in some cases.

 Simple and powerful.
-Try Pumble.
+Try Pumble

-Zoom’s Team Chat
+Zoom’s Team chat

-Finally, we get to the main hub for Zoom’s workplace team communication — the Team Chat.
+Finally, we get to the main hub for Zoom’s workplace team communication — the Team chat.

 This tab is where you will find your DMs, mentions, channels, meeting chats, and shared spaces, for day-to-day conversations.

-In addition to these, the Team Chat tab also includes various other features, such as drafts, starred messages, files, missed calls, external members, and more.
+In addition to these, the Team chat tab also includes various other features, such as drafts, starred messages, files, missed calls, external members, and more.

 The messages are simple to organize, as you can move DMs and channels to custom folders.
 The overall experience of messaging is good and reliable for teams.

-I like that topics can easily be followed through the “Replies” feature, which neatly stacks all responses to a message underneath it, in a single collapsable menu.
+I like that topics can easily be followed through the Replies feature, which neatly stacks all responses to a message underneath it, in a single collapsable menu.

 Organizing your workplace in Zoom